Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 A large number of coffee shops are already doing their part to help this, with chains such as Costa, Starbucks, Cafe Nero, Greggs and Pret-a-Manger offering anything from 20p to 50p off for customers using reusable coffee cups.

-Many stores also sell their own reusable cups for as little as £1 or purchase an unbranded one online.
+Many coffee shops sell their own reusable cups for as little as £1, or you can purchase an unbranded one online.
+Circular and Co Leakproof Reusable Coffee Cups are one of my favourites.

 Give Vegan a Try Every Now and Again